SeaHogs/tp/docs/UserGuide.md

 * The NRIC must be a NRIC of an already existing patient.
 * If you would like to change the NRIC instead of the name, create a new patient using `add` then use `delete` on the outdated version.
+* After editing a patient's identification information, if the patient is currently shown in the displayed list, the information updated will be reflected in the displayed list.
+If the patient is not currently in the displayed list or the displayed list is appointment list, the changes would be done in the background and not be reflected in the current list.
+One may want to use `list` command to see all patients and check the changes.
+Therefore, it is recommended to only take actions on patients that are currently shown in the list to avoid confusion.

 Examples:
 * `edit ic/S1234567D n/John Doe`